grscheller/grok-lua/Notes.md

 ## Notes

 I don't intend to retroactively edit these notes useless they are either misleadingly confusing or factually inaccurate.
+Linked notes are subject to change at any time.

+### Pinned links

+Pinned information will go here.

+### 2024-03-18:

-### 2024-03-18: Get a hello world program working
+#### Getting a hello world program working

 I intend to start by getting a variant of the first example program from `:help lua-intro` to work.